Resume vs CV: Which One Do You Need?

 68% of hiring managers reject candidates based on format alone.
 Here's which document wins in every scenario—and when keeping both saves your career.

 "I'd been in materials science research for eight years.
-When I decided to move into product management, I sent my academic CV to like fifteen companies.
+When I decided to move into product management, I sent my academic CV to fifteen companies.
 Full publications list, conference talks, the whole thing.
 Six pages.
 Heard back from exactly zero.
-My friend in tech was like, 'Aisha, why did you send them a CV?'
+A friend in tech finally asked me, 'Why did you send them a CV?'
 And I was like... isn't that what you send when you apply for jobs?"

 Sending the wrong one doesn't just look unprofessional.
 It signals that you don't understand the industry you're applying to.